Mastering The Skew-T Diagram

 For a pilot, learning to read the clues in a Skew-T is akin to being a musician who played by ear before learning to read music.

-The course designer and presenter (Scott Dennstaedt) is a pilot, aircraft owner, and CFI – so he uses plenty of simple analogies to make the material more accessible.
+The course designer and presenter (Scott Dennstaedt) is a pilot, aircraft owner, and CFI – so he uses plenty of relevant examples to make the material more accessible.
 You’ll see real-world examples of what the Skew-T shows and exactly what that equates to on actual flights.

-This program was first introduced over a decade ago and has been continually improved and updated, as recently as January, 2018.
-It is delivered online so Scott can monitor changes to the Skew-T tools presented and update the course accordingly.
+This course was first introduced over a decade ago and has been continually updated — as recently as November, 2020.
+Because it is delivered online, Scott is able to monitor changes to the Skew-T tools and update the course as needed.

 Frequently Asked Questions